mebobby2/roguelike/README.md

 ## Upto

 https://jaredonline.svbtle.com/roguelike-tutorial-in-rust-part-3
-Turns out our RandomMovementComponent wasn’t so bad to implement.
-Let’s make one for our Character
+Cool!
+Now both our NPC and our Character are using a rendering component and a movement component